What is a Flat White

 The differences between a cappuccino and flat white are quite subtle in the cup.
 The visual difference is quite obvious with the flat white generally appearing to be more rich and creamy.
 This creamy appearance comes from the cream that has been added on top of the ice as well as the milk having been poured over top of a shot (or two) of espresso (which is much stronger than just long black).

-Read more: How to Make Espresso with Coffee Maker?
-Good Tips
+Read more: How to Make a Cappuccino with an Espresso Machine - Good Tips

 If you’re not sure which one to order, my advice would be: share it with someone else and see what they think!
 It’s best to experiment before you make up your own mind.